DanielJakubek/DeepFreeze3.0/Sprint 2/README.md

 3 – What problems are you facing or may face in trying to achieve #1

+For a more detailed view of the daily meetings, there's a video availible at {link here}

 ---

 ## Day [1] - Scrum Meeting summary